iqm-finland/cirq-on-iqm/docs/user_guide.rst

    * - `heralding_mode`
      - :py:class:`~iqm_client.iqm_client.HeraldingMode`
      - "zeros"
      - Heralding mode to use during execution.
-The default value is "none".
+The default value is "none", "zeros" enables heralding.

 For example if you would like to use a particular calibration set, you can provide it as follows: